dartmouth-cs52/dartmouth-cs52.github.io/lectures/01_interwebs/index.md

  > Sure thing boss, here it is: *198.41.191.47*

+*ISP DNS Server hands address to Computer.*

-*Computer hands address to Browser.
-Browser nods and gets back to work.*
+*Computer hands address to Browser, Browser nods and gets back to work.*

 *Browser:*